 La citrouille, sans gluten et sans produits laitiers, de 3 façons : Potage, Cari aux crevettes et Carrés aux dattes et citrouille

 We always wonder what to do with the pumpkin after Halloween.
 And we hate waste.
-So, before throwing it away, here are three recipes where you can incorporate your pumpkins.
+So, before throwing it away, here are three recipes where you can use your pumpkins.

-A starter, a main meal, and a dessert!
+A starter, a main course, and a dessert!

 Pumpkin soup